arutaku/mean_shift/README.md

 # mean_shift

-Mean Shift parallel implementation allowing different kernels (even custom ones) under GPLv3.
+Mean Shift [1] parallel implementation allowing different kernels (even custom ones) under GPLv3.

-The main motivation of this implementation is the need to use a gaussian kernel while using the scikit-learn implementation of Mean Shift (only flat kernel is available).
-There are some implementations of Mean Shift gaussian kernels, but I have experimented some performance issues while using them.
+The main motivation of this implementation is the need to use a gaussian kernel while using the scikit-learn implementation of Mean Shift (only flat kernel was available) and take advantage of the multiple cores of my computer allowing parallel execution when dealing with big datasets like [2], while reproducing the experiment described in [3].

 ## Features